1-AboveAll/WinSxS-Cleaner/README.md

 ## Overview

 This project is based on the Tiny11 Core script.
 Unlike the original Tiny11 builds, this script does **not** remove built-in Windows apps.
-Instead, it focuses on reducing WinSxS folder only.
-I recommend running this script after all other customizations.
+Instead, it reduces WinSxS folder and applies tweaks.
+You should run this script after **all** other customizations.

 The script performs the following tasks: